rust-stuco/lectures/week1/slides.md

 # Check if your project compiles

-To check if your code compiles, use `cargo check`
+To check your code for syntax and type errors, use `cargo check`

 ```
 $ cargo check